About Electricity Generation in New England

 Were you previously a member of NSTAR Green?
 This is the perfect alternative for you!

 2) Choose Renewable Energy Certificates

-Customers who do not have National Grid or Eversource as their electric utility company can still participate in the New England Wind Friends program completely separate from their utility bill.
+Customers who do not have National Grid or Eversource as their electric utility company can still participate in the New England Wind Fund program completely separate from their utility bill.
 This program allows you to support the same projects included in the New England Wind program offered to National Grid and Eversource customers.
 You may make a one-time or monthly recurring contribution via a credit card.

 3) Installing Solar Panels

 One of the most direct ways to support the generation of renewable energy resources is to install a system at your own home or business.
 Though installing solar panels doesn't necessarily lower your personal carbon footprint (learn more about that here), more solar panels make our grid greener!
 If you think you may be interested in installing your own solar PV system, feel free to give us a call at 1-800-287-3950, and we can help set you in the right direction.

 Here is a table that breaks down your options: